 I had heard of Reiki, but there was something which I was experiencing on a physical level (the tingling hands during times when I was meditating and after yoga) which encouraged me to learn more about Reiki.
 It was through a series of amazing events whilst travelling in Mexico that I met a woman who is a Reiki Master Teacher.
 She became a very special support, friend, and mentor, and went on to become my Reiki Teacher.

 During the first level of Reiki practitioner training, you learn how to use Reiki as a healing and connection mode for yourself first.
 To ‘qualify’ as a Reiki practitioner it is expected that you give yourself a Reiki treatment every day for 21 days, which involves holding your hands over 12 different areas of your body for three minutes in each position.
 It is expected that you do this for 21 consecutive days and if you miss a day you have to start from the beginning again at day one!
 This is a great practice as not only do you rebalance and heal on an energetic level, you also form a new life habit too.

 The practice of energy channelling appears in different forms in many cultures.
-A lot of these practices involve using the hands as a healing connection.
 If you are interested in learning more about Reiki, please get in touch.
 I would be happy to answer your questions.